 Brake Light Circuits

-Taillight assemblies usually include circuits for the parking, brake, turn and hazard lights.
-Some vehicles have a bulb dedicated to each taillight function.
-These are called three bulb taillight systems.
-Each side of the vehicle has a bulb dedicated for the turning circuit, one for the brake, and one for the running lights.
-Most taillight assemblies use multipurpose dual filament bulbs.
-These are called two bulb systems.
-These bulbs have a high and a low intensity filament.
-The high intensity filament is shared by the hazard, turning, and brake light circuits.
+Tail light assemblies include circuits for the parking, brake, turn and hazard lights.
+Some vehicles have a bulb dedicated to each tail light function.
+These are called three bulb tail light systems.
+Each side of the vehicle has a bulb dedicated to the turning light, the brake light, and the running lights.